nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a user defined anime into the anime list.
 Format: `add n/NAME [e/EPISODE] [s/STATUS] [g/GENRE] [g/GENRE] ...`

+Notes:
-Note: If multiple `n/NAME` is given in the command, the title of the added anime will be the last provided `NAME`
+* If multiple `n/NAME` is given in the command, the title of the added anime will be the last provided `NAME`
+* If `EPISODE` is not provided, it will be set to `0`
+* If `STATUS` is not provided, it will be set to `watching`
+* All genres provided must be valid for the command to be successful

 Parameters:
 * [`NAME`](#name)